tc-seiko/tc-seiko.github.io/notes/data-structures-and-algorithms.md

 ### Binary Trees
 > A node-based data structure

-A binary tree is good when we want a data structure that maintains order and also has fast search, insertion and deletion.
-An ordered array is ordered but is slow on the options.
-A hash table is fast, but not ordered.

-Generally, a *tree* is a node-based data structure that can have links to *multiple* nodes.
+A *tree* is a node-based data structure that can have links to *multiple* nodes.
 The uppermost node is the *root* node.
 And nodes are *parents* and *children*.
 The root node is the parent node and not a child to any other node.

+A binary tree is a tree in which each node has up to two children.

-A binary tree is a tree that abides by these rules:
+A binary *search* tree is a binary tree that fits the specific ordering property of `all left descendents <= n < all right descendents` for all nodes n.

-- Each node has zero, one, or two children.
-No more than two children.
-- If a node has two children, it must have one child greater than the parent and one child lesser than it.
+> These definitions aren't fixed, so good to clarify what assumptions hold.

+A binary search tree is good when we want a data structure that maintains order and also has fast search, insertion and deletion.
+An ordered array is ordered but is slow on the options.
+A hash table is fast, but not ordered.

+*Balanced* tree basically just means not terribly unbalanced.
+It's not a precise term.
+A balanced binary search tree should be rougly $$O(logN)$$ for it to be balanced.

+*Complete* binary tree is one in which every level of the tree is fully filled except maybe the last level, and to the extent that the last level is filled, it is filled left to right.

+*Full* binary tree is a tree in which every node has zero or two children (and no nodes have just one child).

+*Perfect* binary trees are complete and full binary trees.
+Additionally, all leaf nodes will be at the same level and this level has the maximum number of nodes.

 #### Searching